 Figure 1: In the Deo group, we design, synthesise and study the properties of fluorescent probes before their implementation in biological systems.
-Work in the lab involves mainly synthetic chemistry and protein engineering as well as spectroscopy and microscopy techniques.
+Work in the lab involves mainly synthetic chemistry and protein engineering, as well as spectroscopy and microscopy techniques.

-Figure 2: Example of fluorescent tools being developed in the lab. (a) Fluorogenic labels become brightly fluorescent upon binding to their protein target, guaranteeing low unspecific background in cells. (b) Fluorescent indicators show an increase in emission upon binding to a specific analyte. (c) Photoswitches which fluorescence can be modulated by irradiation with light are of particular interest for super-resolution microscopy.
+Figure 2: Example of fluorescent tools being developed in the lab. (a) Fluorogenic labels become brightly fluorescent upon binding to their protein target, guaranteeing low unspecific background in cells. (b) Fluorescent indicators show an increase in emission upon binding to a specific analyte. (c) Photoswitches whose fluorescence can be modulated by irradiation with light are of particular interest for super-resolution microscopy.

 +++ At EMBL from October 2019 +++